 - Follow re-fueling safety instructions.
-Keep the vessels hatches closed when fueling.
+Keep the vessel's hatches closed when fueling.
 Open and ventilate cabin after fueling.
 Check below for fumes/vapor before running the blower.
 Run the blower for four minutes before starting your engine. - All fuel vapors are highly explosive.
 Use extreme care when handling and storing fuels.
-Store fuel in a wellventilated area away from spark-producing equipment and out of the reach of children. - Do not fill the fuel tank(s) while the engine is running. - Shut off the fuel service valve at the engine when servicing the fuel system.
+Store fuel in a well-ventilated area away from spark-producing equipment and out of the reach of children. - Do not fill the fuel tank(s) while the engine is running. - Shut off the fuel service valve at the engine when servicing the fuel system.
 Take care in catching any fuel that might spill.
 DO NOT allow any smoking, open flames, or other sources of fire near the fuel system or engine when servicing.
-Ensure proper ventilation exists when servicing the fuel system. - Do not alter or modify the fuel system. - Be sure all fuel supplies have a positive shutoff valve. - Be certain fuel line fittings are adequately tightened and free of leaks. - Make sure a fire extinguisher is installed nearby and is properly maintained.
-Be familiar with its proper use.
-Extinguishers rated ABC by the NFPA are appropriate for all applications encountered in this environment.
+Ensure proper ventilation exists when servicing the fuel system. - Do not alter or modify the fuel system.